Mavala Primary School Latrine Project – Tanzania

 Mavala Primary School currently has a total of 8 teachers and is a learning institution for 385 students of ages 5 to 15.

 The existing school latrines that were built in 2002 were destroyed by an earthquake that took place in the early morning of Monday, March 18th, 2013.
 The cement floors and walls have cracked apart, leaving the latrines unsafe to be used.
-Classes have been cancelled until further notice.
+Classes have been canceled until further notice.

 A new pit measuring 2 meters long, 5 meters wide, and approximately 4.5 meters deep will be dug by the locals in an area next to the school.
 A new building of bricks will be constructed over these pits and the floor will be firmly cemented over wood.
 There will be two stalls to this building, one for males and the other side for females.